PolMine/PolMine.github.io/_posts/2017-02-04-GlobalVectors.md

 Vector representations for words are becoming popular in text mining.
 In particular, the text2vec algorithm (by Tomáš Mikolov) and the GloVe algorithm (by Jeffrey Pennington, Richard Socher and Christopher D. Manning) have attracted considerable attention - including mine.

 These algorithms generate a vector representation of words based on term cooccurrence matrices.
 Word vectors capture the semantics of a word based on its neighborhood in a low-dimensional fashion.
 This is an appealing intuition.
-There is a wealth of use cases that go beyond the relatively basic scenario I explore here: Are vector represenations for words useful to have a take the vocabulary of a semantic field?
+There is a wealth of use cases that go beyond the relatively basic scenario I explore here: Are vector representations for words useful for getting the vocabulary of a semantic field?

 The corpus I use is the most recent beta version of the corpus of plenary protocols (1994-2016, 105 M words).
 Unsurprisingly, I use the polmineR package to access the corpus.
 I will then continue with the GloVe implementation included in the text2vec package, a package I have come to admire.
 Using text2vec would be an attractive, fast alternative - but I was interested in a pure R take on word vectors.
 The examples I finally use to explore semantic fields are taken from my substantive field of interest, migration and diversity in German politics.